‘It was a chaotic time; we weren’t ready,’ wife says of husband’s surprise cancer diagnosis

 As the city’s older population swells, seniors who can no longer live at home face high costs, limited choices

-EDITOR’S NOTE: Full profiles of the seniors interviewed will be published each day after today’s introductory story.
-Publishing dates are noted in the story.
-A panoply of health issues, including slow-moving Parkinson’s, and kidney disease, prompted Jody Reiss, a retired therapist and AIDS educator, to move into an assisted living facility – at the relatively ...
+EDITOR’S NOTE: See full profiles of the seniors interviewed by clicking links within the story.
+A panoply of health issues, including slow-moving Parkinson’s, and kidney disease, prompted Jody Reiss, a retired therapist and AIDS educator, to move into an assisted living facility – at the relatively young age of 68.
+Most residents are 75 or ...

 Stephanie Ernst-Scott runs the last tackle shop in San Francisco.
 It’s been in her family for 60 years.